top of page

 Soldering kit

-Electricity is the flow of electrons.
-When electrons are "lost" from an atom, the free movement of these electrons constitutes an electric current.
-Electricity travels through wires - a metal conductor that is sheather by an insulator (usually rubber or plastic).
+Electricity travels through wires - a metal conductor that is sheathed by a plastic or rubber insulator.
 A conductor is a material that allows electricity to flow through it.
-The insulator blocks electrical force from passing through it.
+The insulator blocks electricity from escaping the wire.

 Copper wire (left) vs. Aluminium wire (right)

-Sometimes copper wire will be tinned, whereby the wire is coated with a thin film of tin to protect against corrosion.
-This gives the wire a silvery appearance as opposed to the usual brass/copper color.
+Sometimes, copper wire will be tinned, whereby the wire is coated with a thin film of tin to protect against corrosion.
+This gives the wire a silvery appearance as opposed to the usual copper colour.
 Tinned cable is useful if you are using the campervan by the sea.
 Solar cable should be tinned as being on top of the campervan, it is constantly exposed to the elements.

 Solid vs stranded wiring